littlethao/bank_tech_test/README.md

 As a client
 So that I can keep track of my incoming and outgoing cash flows
-I want to be able to print bank statements with my transactions and its details
+I want to be able to print bank statements with my transactions stating the date, credit, debit, updated balance
 ```